kytrinyx/nasm/README.md

-# xAssembly
+# xNASM

-Exercism Exercises for Assembly
+Exercism Exercises for the Netwide Assembler.

 ## Contributing Guide